-Large and moody murals by graffiti artist Justin Nomad look out across the black wood tables.
-The main concrete bar resembles a bottle-top while the parquet flooring breaks up along the floorspace to remind one of the building’s industrial heritage.
+Urbanologi is the sister restaurant of the Mad Giant Brewery and is housed in the same impressive space at 1 Fox Precinct.
+The said Mad Giant looms above the bar space (behind it is the working brewery) as an immense metal cutout, looking over innovative industrial-style, Meccano-inspired décor designed by furniture and interior designer Haldane Martin.
+Large and moody murals look out across the dark wood tables.
+The main concrete bar resembles a bottle-top while the parquet flooring breaks up along the floorspace to remind one of the building’s heritage.
 The result is a show-stopping space, ambitious not only for where it is located in the city, but raising the bar for Johannesburg restaurants generally.

 In the kitchen is a team led by young chef (27-year-old – in 2019) Jack Coetzee, who has brought an innovative approach to Urbanologi with the introduction of his 150km farm to plate philosophy.
 Coetzee, who was raised on a farm in Zimbabwe, studied in Cape Town where he trained at the famous Silwood School of Cookery, and went on to work in Luke Dale-Roberts' much-awarded and internationally acclaimed Test Kitchen (previously awarded a top spot on the world's best restaurants list).